 So, should you buy the SPD-SX or the SPD-30 Octapad?
 It depends on your needs.
 They are both built for different purposes and perform beautifully.
 As a drummer, I prefer the Octapad solely based on its live performance options.
 If you need custom sampling or use it as more of a secondary instrument, then the SPD-SX is a no-brainer.

 Additionally, the SPD-SX is also starting to look a bit dated in comparison to the newer Alesis Strike Multipad.
 However, the SPD-SX is still my top recommendation based on its proven track record of reliability and performance.
 It’s still great fun to play.

 This product promises so much at a much lower price point, making digital drum pads a lot more accessible to people with a lower budget.
 It is packed with features, and some drummers like this pad quite a lot (which is why I’ve included it), but it is let down in two main areas: crosstalk issues and switching time between kits.

+The SamplePad Pro was the first sample pad I owned.
 I bought this product for a few reasons.
 The first was because it allows for lots of extensibility with external pads.
 Therefore, you can make your own mini electronic drum kit out of it.
 Secondly, you can load your own custom samples on it.
 It has some really desirable features that you would want from more expensive models.
 Lastly, the price point.
-This model is considerably cheaper than other options.
+This model is considerably more affordable than many other options.